 The Anson Branch was something of a slow burn, being approved by Parliament in 1768, but not actually built till 1830, after having been surveyed by Telford.

 It was built to reach limestone workings at Pouk, and an extension was planned at the far end beyond Reedswood, but only a short stub was built supplemented by a tramway.
 The minerals were not very extensive and by 1890 the waterway had fallen into a decline.
 Its. fortunes were revived when the Birchills Power Station was built in 1922, supplying up to 10m gallons of cooling water each day.

 The section north of the Bentley Canal was abandoned to navigation in 1956, and the route was barred by the construction of the M6 in 1970.
 Whilst the lower section below the Bentley was closed in 1961, small craft were able to reach the M6 till the mid 1970's.

 Anson Branch from above Birchills Power Station 1948

 Reedswood end of the Anson Branch

-The Anson Branch Canal where Walsall Showcase Cinema now stands
+The Anson Branch Canal where Walsall Showcase Cinema stood

 A more distant view of Birchills Power Station with the above bridge in the middle distance